USAFA-ECE/ece281-book/book/ICE/ICE1.md

 Connect the first XOR gate from the 74LS86 to the inputs \(A\) and \(B\) to produce the Sum output.

-We will get the following logic:
+We will get the following combinational logic circuit:

 ```{figure} img/ice01_image3.jpg
 ---